REFUGE: WILDERNESS BACKPACKING TRIPS FOR WOMEN AND FEMALE-IDENTIFIERS

 • 3-4 Pairs of hiking socks (not cotton)

-• 1 pair sleep socks- these are socks that will live int he bottom of your sleeping bag and will only be used for sleeping.
+• 1 pair thick sleep socks- these are socks that will live in the bottom of your sleeping bag and will only be used for sleeping.
 They will never get wet, dirty or sweaty and will help you sleep cozy!)

 • 1 Hiking shoes or boots.
 Go for boots if you have weaker ankles.
 Make sure these fit well, are comfortable and are broken in